VolkerSiep/SigmaMu/doc/source/tutorial/first_thermo_fit.rst

 *Well, normally we would need more data samples to generate a real minimization problem.
 This case degrades to a square system with a resulting zero penalty, reproducing the measured temperature exactly.
 But then again: This is a minimal example, not made to impress anybody.*

 Finally, the standard entropy of |alpha-tin| is to be parameterized (line 19-20).
+The code to perform the parameter fit then looks as follows:

 .. exampleinclude:: tin_parameter_fit/parameter_fit.py
    :language: python